 When it comes to protecting your home or business from fires, it’s important to equip your property with advanced devices to detect the first signs of heat.
 Thankfully, heat detectors give home and business owners additional peace of mind knowing that their occupants and assets are safer.
-But what are heat detectors and what makes them different from smoke detectors?
+But what are they and what makes them different from smoke detectors?
 In this month’s blog, we’ll explore the functions and features of these essential fire protection devices.

 What are Heat Detectors?